soldair/node-rotator/README.md

 });

 tot.on('rotated',function(rs,path,data){
-  console.log(path,'was old and needed to be rotated. copied to ',data.toRotate);
+  console.log(path,'was old and needed to be rotated. copied to ',path);
   // prints "./some.log was old and needed to be rotated. copied to ./20120914_some.log" });